philmcmahon/ts-node-starter-kit/README.md

-# Guardian Typescript server-side starter kit
+# Guardian TypeScript server-side starter kit

-A basic starter-kit for a Typescript server-side (only) React project.
+A basic starter-kit for a TypeScript server-side (only) React project.

 Commands: